tido64/rainbow/README.md

   `-DUSE_FMOD_STUDIO=1`)
 - [SDL](http://libsdl.org/)
 - [Visual Studio Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs)
-  (2013 or later)
+  (2015 with Update 1 or later)

-Download OpenAL Soft and move the extracted folder into `rainbow\lib\`.
-Then rename the folder `openal-soft`.
-Finally, download SDL development libraries and move its content to `rainbow\lib\SDL\`.
-If you're on Visual Studio 2015 or newer, the PowerShell script will take care of this for you.
+The process of downloading and setting up OpenAL Soft and SDL is fully automated by the build scripts.
+Simply run the PowerShell script, `tools\make.ps1`, and follow the wizard.
+If you get a prompt about execution policy, you can simply dismiss it as the script doesn't require any special rights.

 Alternatively, see "Linux" for cross-compilation.